openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 Placement
 ~~~~~~~~~

-The placement application will be containerised on machine 2 with the
+The placement application will be containerised on machine 3 with the
-`placement`_ charm.
+`placement`_ charm:

-To deploy:

 .. code-block:: none

-   juju deploy --to lxd:3 --config openstack-origin=distro placement
+   juju deploy --to lxd:3 --config openstack-origin=cloud:focal-victoria placement

 Join placement to the cloud database: